NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.8.markdown

 Along with NuGet 2.8, the NuGet extension for WebMatrix was also updated to include many of the major features delivered with [NuGet 2.5](http://docs.nuget.org/docs/release-notes/nuget-2.5).
 New capabilities include those such as 'Update All', 'Minimum NuGet Version', and allowing for overwriting of content files.

 ### Bug Fixes
-One of the major bug fixes made was a significant perfomance improvement in the <code>update-package -reinstall</code> command.
+One of the major bug fixes made was perfomance improvement in the <code>update-package -reinstall</code> command.

 In addition to these features and the aforementioned performance fix, this release of NuGet also includes many other bug fixes.
 There were 181 total issues addressed in the release.
 For a full list of the work items fixed in NuGet 2.8, please view the [NuGet Issue Tracker for this release](https://nuget.codeplex.com/workitem/list/advanced?release=NuGet%202.8&status=all).